KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_pantheon_of_gods.md

 Osiris (Wsir)

 Death, rebirth, the regenerative waters.
-Resonates with my concept of water as the Grail.
+Resonates with the concept of water as the Grail.

 Isis (Aset)